All Episodes

 Well, it's the government.

-Now that that is mostly privately owned, but it's heavily regulated by the government.
+On the electrical grid, now, that is mostly privately owned, but it's heavily regulated by the government.

 And all these failures, I thought, well, you know, here it comes, here it comes.

-They're gonna say we need more taxes.
+They're going to say we need more taxes.

-The stimulus was a complete failure in Vermont as everywhere else, because nothing is shovel ready in the United States.
+The stimulus was a complete failure in Vermont, as everywhere else, because nothing is shovel-ready in the United States.

-Shovel ready, as Obama's admitted, is just a phrase.
+Shovel-ready, as Obama's admitted, is just a phrase.

-It has no meaning in reality because America is no longer shovel ready.
+It has no meaning in reality because America is no longer shovel-ready.

 That's the infrastructure problem in the United States.

-Mark Steinon Farush, more to come.
+Mark Steinen for Rush, more to come.

-Massachusetts, Massachusetts sets target to slash carbon emissions, because that's the priority for the state of Massachusetts.
+Massachusetts, Massachusetts sets target to slash carbon emissions because that's the priority for the state of Massachusetts.

 That's wonderful, isn't it?